St. John the Apostle Oratory

 Chapel and Campanile October 1, 2006

-The Chapel with Campanile Installed October 1, 2006
+The Chapel with Campanile Installed on October 1, 2006

 The History of the Chapel

-Since the early centuries of Christianity, it has been common for a community, or a wealthy local family, to fund a fishermen's chapel.
-Here a priest would conduct services for the repose of the souls of the deceased fishermen.
+Since the early centuries of Christianity, it has been common for a community, or a wealthy local family, to fund a fishermen's and seamen's chapel.
+Here a Catholic priest would conduct services for the repose of the souls of the deceased fishermen and seamen.
 Well-known chapels of this type are to be found in Boston, Massachusetts, a favorite of Richard Cardinal Cushing, chaplain to the Kennedys; on Jersey in the British Channel Islands; and at Grimbsy, Lincolnshire, in the U.K.

-Here in San Francisco, nestled between the inner harbor and Pier 45 among the piers and boats, is the Fishermen's and Seamen's Memorial Chapel, a small wood-framed chapel, brown and unimposing from a distance, but close up displaying beautiful glass windows.
-Built in 1979 and dedicated on May 21, 1981, as a memorial to the memory of fishermen who have lost their lives at sea, the modest building honors with memorial plaques about 200 fishermen who died while pursuing their ancient trade in the predominantly Catholic fishing community.
+Here in San Francisco, nestled between the Fishermen's Grotto and Pier 45 among the piers and fishing boats, is the Fishermen's & Seamen's Memorial Chapel, a small wood-framed chapel, brown and unimposing from a distance, but close up displaying beautiful glass windows.
+Built 1978-1981 and dedicated on May 21, 1981, as a memorial to the memory of fishermen and seamen who have lost their lives at sea, the modest building honors with memorial plaques some 200 fishermen and seamen who died while pursuing their ancient trade in the predominantly-Catholic fishing community.

-The memorial chapel was built on the site of the old Coast Guard building, from which rescue missions to foundering vessels were dispatched.
-It stands as a vibrant structure that will weather with time, as the fishermen themselves, reminding and inspiring San Franciscans and visitors alike of the rich legacy the fishermen have given us.
+The memorial chapel was built on the site of the old Coast Guard building, from which rescue missions to foundering vessels were once dispatched.
+The chapel, together with its campanile, or bell-tower, built in 2006, are the only wharf buildings added since 1950.
+It stands as a vibrant structure that will weather with time, as the fishermen and seamen themselves, reminding and inspiring San Franciscans and visitors alike of the rich legacy the fishermen and seamen have given us.

 On July 29, 1989, the Italian American Community of Northern California was honored by the visit of Salvatore Cardinal Pappalardo, Archbishop of Palermo, Italy, to San Francisco.
 During his visit the cardinal blessed this chapel and participated in a memorial service in memory of those who lost their lives at sea.